sqlfluff/sqlfluff/docs/source/guides/contributing/git.rst

 1. Commit any changes in the branch you are working on.
 2. Update you local copy of :code:`main` - :code:`git fetch origin main`
 3. Merge the changes from upstream main into your branch - :code:`git merge main`
 4. Commit the merge - :code:`git commit -a`
 5. Push all your changes up to GitHub - :code:`git push`

+.. _switching_between_branches:

 Switching between branches
 """"""""""""""""""""""""""